scj100586/leetcode/README.md

 # leetcode

-This is a test !
+Just for leetcode OJ !